dropps-io/lookso/docs/README.md

 * Refactor follows so that universalReceiver can be called and a UP can decide what to do in that situation
 * Add a relay service
 * Improve event translation (for ex.
 Profile metadata updated can display the before and after values)
+* Narrow the permissions given to the validator contract for a specific key (LSPXXSocialRegistry).

 ### Blockchain
 Provides the censorship resistant fabric where users can store their connections and content can be referenced.
 The rules by which the social network shapes itself are written and enforced in the protocol, no one is able to cancel or